 There are so many “LDR” things to do.

 Have you ever had a FaceTime movie date?
+(Read my post about date ideas here!)
 Have you ever thumb kissed on Couple?
 Have you ever kept a Snapchat streak for as long as you were apart?
 Have you ever looked at the stars together while apart?
 Have you ever put two photos together from that one time you both visited London, two weeks apart?
 Well you’re missing out!
 There are truly so many fun things that we get to do even though we’re not physically together!

 We communicate well.